-- (b) Definition of Confidential Information.
+(b) Definition of Confidential Information.
 For purposes of this Consulting Agreement, "Confidential Information" means confidential information relating to the business of the Company that has value to the Company and is not generally known to its competitors.
-Confidential Information includes business strategies, methods of operation, pricing information, customer lists, information regarding past, current, and prospective customers, suppliers, distributors, and business partners, financial information and projections, sales and marketing strategies and information, research and development information, legal information, information regarding recruiting and hiring activities and similar confidential information, regardless of whether such information is specifically identified by the Company as confidential.
-Confidential Information includes trade secrets (as defined under applicable law) as well as information that does not rise to the level of a trade secret, and includes any confidential information that has been entrusted to the Company by another person or entity under an obligation of confidentiality.
-Confidential Information does not include any information that has been voluntarily disclosed to the public by the Company (except where such public disclosure has been made by Consultant without authorization) or that has been independently developed and disclosed by others, or that otherwise enters the public domain through lawful means. - (c) Restrictions on Use.
+Confidential Information includes business strategies, methods of operation, pricing information, customer lists, information regarding past, current, and prospective customers, suppliers, distributors, and business partners, financial information and projections, sales and marketing strategies and information, research and development information, legal information, information regarding recruiting and hiring activities and similar confidential information includes trade secrets (as defined under applicable law) as well as information that does not rise to the level of a trade secret, and includes any confidential Information that has been voluntarily disclosed to the public by the Company (except where such public disclosure has been made by Consultant without authorization) or that has been independently developed and disclosed by others, or that otherwise enters the public domain through lawful means.

+(c) Restrictions on Use.
 Except as necessary in connection with Consultant's performance of the Services or as required by law or court order, Consultant shall hold in confidence all Confidential Information and shall not, either directly or indirectly, use or disclose any Confidential Information without the prior written consent of the Company's Chief Executive Officer.
 Consultant's obligations as set forth in this Consulting Agreement are in addition to and not in lieu of any other obligations Consultant may have to protect Confidential Information (including obligations arising under the Company's policies, ethical rules, and applicable law), and such obligations will continue for so long as the information in question continues to constitute Confidential Information.
 Nothing in this Consulting Agreement is intended to or should be interpreted as diminishing any rights and remedies that the Company has under applicable law related to the protection of confidential information or trade secrets.
 Any unauthorized use or disclosure of Confidential Information during the Term shall constitute a material breach of this Consulting Agreement.